git/git.github.io/SoC-2017-Ideas.md

   Design and implement an "overlay" for .gitmodules as a ref.
   To get submodules to usable state, you need to configure a lot.
-To aid with this the file ".gitmodules" in the repository provides some defaults that are copied to the actual config e.g. in "git submodule init".
+To aid with this the file ".gitmodules" in the repository provides some defaults that are copied to the actual config e.g. in "`git submodule init`".
-  These defaults are not always the right choice (e.g. when working in a large organisation, you may have an internal git mirror site, that you rather want to clone/fetch from; This can be helped with by configuring e.g. url."<pattern>".insteadOf; But generally this is a pain for users; this large organisation could provide such a configuration as a ref as well, which has higher priority than the .gitmodules file, but lower priority than the .git/config file.)
+  These defaults are not always the right choice (e.g. when working in a large organisation, you may have an internal git mirror site, that you rather want to clone/fetch from; This can be helped with by configuring e.g. `url."<pattern>".insteadOf`; But generally this is a pain for users; this large organisation could provide such a configuration as a ref as well, which has higher priority than the .gitmodules file, but lower priority than the .git/config file.)

 ### Discourage pushing annotated tag to a branch ref

   If I run

     git push origin v1.0:refs/heads/master